menu information

 Our Registered Dietitians work with our culinarians to identify dishes that utilize ingredients that contain the Top 9 allergens: peanuts, sesame, tree nuts, fish, shellfish, soy, milk, eggs, and wheat.
 This information is available both on our digital menu boards and on our website.

-Peanuts and peanut products are used as ingredients in several of our recipes.
-Students with a peanut allergy are advised to take caution with bakery items and Asian dishes where peanuts may be included in sauces.
-Peanut oil is not used as an ingredient in any of our recipes.
+Peanuts, peanut products, and peanut oil are not used as ingredients in our recipes, although we do not exclude utilizing products that ‘may contain peanuts’.
+Students with a peanut allergy are advised to take caution especially with bakery items and Asian dishes where cross contact with peanuts are common during manufacturing.

 Fish entrees are an occasional menu offering, but other dishes may also contain fish sauce, Worcestershire sauce, curry paste, or Caesar dressing.